CaronaBoard/CaronaBoard/README.md

 You can see Travis CI config on `.travis.yml`, and the pipeline [here](https://travis-ci.org/CaronaBoard/caronaboard).

-But if you want to deploy your changes to a temporary url and see how they look like, simply run `yarn deploy:now`
+But if you want to deploy your changes to a temporary url and see how they look like, simply run `npm run deploy:now`

 ### Kanban Wall